 - Front and top entrance

 - Front door is entry-only which could be confusing

 Jumbo Hooded Litter Box

 Another extra-large cat litter box to consider, this one falls in the affordable end of the price spectrum.
-Featuring a front entry, anti-splashing shape, and a comfortable handle for easy moving.
+Featuring a front entry, anti-splashing shape, and a comfortable handle for easy cleaning and moving.

 - Enclosed style for odor-control